-- Go to Edit Course > Course Builder.
+- Go to the Course Management menu in the navbar, then choose Course Builder.

 - Add a module by dragging the Create a Module icon from the left side of the Course Builder window and drop it on the name of your class at the top.
 You must have at least one module to add any content.

 - When you drag a placeholder, the module you drop it in turns orange.

 - To add a Link placeholder, drag this icon to the module.

 - To add a File placeholder, drag this icon to the module.

 - To add a Discussion placeholder, drag this icon to the module.

 - To add an Assignment placeholder, drag this icon to the module.

 - To add a Quiz placeholder, drag this icon to the module.